 You can get to the waterfall via taxi from Ubud, but it’s best to rent your own scooter since there are other waterfalls and beautiful places all over that you can get to.
 The admission cost for the waterfall is 15,000 IDR and must be paid in cash.

 Bali is well known for being an incredibly spiritual place in the world.
-It’s known well known in Indonesia that Balin is the Island of the Gods.
+It’s well known in Indonesia that Bali is the Island of the Gods.
 It’s often listed as one of the best places around the globe to engage in meditation and yoga.
 As a full time traveling yogi I was not going to miss my chance at experiencing the many great yoga studios around Bali.
 Ubud, a town in the middle of the Bali is the spiritual mecca of the island.
 We spent three lovely weeks here eating vegan food and practicing our downward dog.

 A trip to Bali is not complete with at least a stab at trying yoga – beginners are welcomed everywhere!
 My absolute favorite yoga studio is Intuitive Flow located at the top of the Penestenan Stairs.
 The views over the jungle here set the mood for any yoga session and it’s location away from town creates a quiet and peaceful environment.
 A drop in class starts at 100,000 IDR.
 Make sure to grab a fresh cold coconut in their reception after!